Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/using-editor.rst

    Destroying blocks that were placed by an object (chests for example) will **not** remove the object.
 Please make sure you use the edit tool for removing objects.

 .. tip::
-   Installing the map editor is esssential before proceeding :doc:`/modtools/creation/install-editor`
+   Installing the map editor is essential before proceeding :doc:`/modtools/creation/install-editor`

    If you only plan to create 1 map size Large+ is suggested.